pianonate/patterning/README.md

 This project uses processing for animation.
 You can download it here: [processing.org/download](https://processing.org/download)

 ### make gradle aware of a local maven repo for the processing core.jar
 I couldn't find a repo that hosted the core.jar and i'm not knowledgeable enough or motivated enough to figure this out.
-So a friend helped me figure out how i could install it as a local maven repo that is referenceable in my build.gradle
+So a friend helped me figure out how i could install it as a local maven repo that is reference able in my build.gradle

-First, locate the core.jar that you downaloaded from processing.org so you can install into the local repo.
-I copied my Processing.app to **/Applications** on my mac so my core.jar is located here:
+First, locate the core.jar that you downloaded from processing.org, so you can install into the local repo.
+I copied my Processing.app to **/Applications** on my Mac so my core.jar is located here:

 /Applications/Processing.app/Contents/Java/core/library/core.jar